Contact topology and non-equilibrium thermodynamics: Applications to thermodynamics

-which, by \eqref{eq-evol=vsp}, yields -- {for the continuous time} -- the first equation of contact Hamiltonian system \eqref{eq-system}.
-The noise $r$ can be interpreted as a ``bias": when $r< 0$, spins $+1$ flip with larger probability, and when $r > 0$, spins $-1$ flip with larger probability than in the unperturbed case.

-We shall further assume that {for the discrete time} \begin{itemize} \item[{(M3)}] after each flip $Q$ and $Z$ are updated according to the discretization of the last two equations of \eqref{eq-system}. \end{itemize}
+\end{itemize} Here $r$ is a small real-valued function of $\sigma$.
+It can be interpreted as a ``bias": when $r(\sigma)> 0$, spins $+1$ flip with smaller probability, and when $r (\sigma) < 0$, spins $-1$ flip with larger probability than in the unperturbed case.
+We shall further assume that \begin{itemize} \item[{(M3)}] In the course of the dynamics, $Q$ and $Z$ are continuously updated according to the last two equations of \eqref{eq-system}. \end{itemize}